terrencehan/Automaton/README.md

 * Text::Table

-You should also make sure you've already installed graphviz and graphviz-dev package.
-If you don't have them, run this:
+You should also make sure you've already installed graphviz and graphviz-dev packages.
+If you don't , run this:

     sudo apt-get install graphviz graphviz-dev